How to Remove Carpet Stains – Simple Tips and Hacks!

 And no matter how clean the rest of your home may be, stained carpeting can make your home look dirty and be an embarrassment to you whenever guests arrive.

-So, here are some tips on how to remove stains from your carpet in between those times you have your entire carpeting cleaned.
+So, here are some tips on how to remove carpet stains in between those times you have your entire carpeting cleaned.

 Keep in mind that you should never, ever scrub at a stain or spill because doing so will only drive the stain deeper into the carpet and the carpet pad where it may be impossible to remove.